material-motion/material-motion/specifications/runtime/scheduler.md

 Note that "one performer per type of plan" does not resolve the problem of sharing state across different types of plans.
 This is an open problem.

+#### Plan ↔ performer association

-**Plan ↔ performer association**: The scheduler must be able to translate plans into performers.
+The scheduler must be able to translate plans into performers.

 Plans define their performer type explicitly.